traveling the world, helping horses, dogs & peeps, oh my!

-EQUINE OSTEOPATHY is the specific application of the principles and standards developed in human osteopathy, translated, adapted and modified to the special structural and fascial needs of the equine.
-It is the art of assessing self-correction on the part of the organism through manual access and stimulation of the whole system, to mount it’s defense and draw from it’s own reserves, calling forth a self-corrective re-harmonizing response to find health and balance within the concept of function and structure, based on the scientific knowledge of the behavior of the anatomic and physiologic systems.
+EQUINE OSTEOPATHY is the application of the principles and standards developed in human osteopathy that are then adapted to the special structural and fascial needs of the equine.
+It is the art of assessing the horses internal self-correction mechanisms through manual access and stimulation of the whole system, thus mounting the horse's own defense, drawing from its own reserves, and calling forth that self-corrective re-harmonizing response to find health and balance.

-MYOFASCIAL RELEASE is an effective hands-on technique that involves applying gentle sustained pressure into the connective tissue restrictions which cause pain and restrict motion.
-This application targets the viscous flow within the fascia enabling it to elongate and return to normal functioning.
+MYOFASCIAL RELEASE is a gentle sustained pressure into the connective tissue restrictions that cause pain and restrict movement.
+Targets the flow within the fascia enabling it to return to normal functioning.

-EQUI-TAPING increases oxygen supply and circulation, helps reduce fatigue, decrease recovery time, decrease inflammation, swelling and associated pain, decrease toxins by-product build-up, supports joints, tendons and ligaments, and assist joint and muscle movement encouraging full range of motion.
+EQUI-TAPING increases oxygen supply and circulation, reduces inflammation, fatigue and recovery time, and supports joints, tendons and ligaments, encouraging full range of motion.

-MASSAGE increases blood circulation which delivers oxygen and nutrients to muscle cells, lymph circulation which removes waste products and reduces swelling in soft tissues, and relaxes the superficial layer of soft tissue which releases nerves and deeper connective tissue.
+MASSAGE increases blood and lymph circulation, and relaxes the superficial layer of soft tissue which releases nerves and deeper connective tissue.

 For optimum performance and general wellness in your horse equine bodywork should always accompany regular veterinary care, balanced nutrition, proper training, properly fitted equipment, and regular dental and hoof care visits from a qualified practitioner.